unsignd/Textion/README.md

 # Textion
-Textion is a javascript module about text animation
+Textion is a javascript module for text animation